 Joules has drafted in advisors from KPMG to help improve profitability, cash flow and liquidity as the cost of living crisis has leached away consumer demand.

-In a note to the City on Monday morning (July 11), the fashion retailer confirmed the appointment of KPMG advisers after a story appeared over the weekend in the Sunday Times.
+In a note to the City this morning, the fashion retailer confirmed the appointment of KPMG advisers after a story appeared over the weekend in the Sunday Times.
 In the update, Joules said it currently had net debt of £21.4m, giving £11.3m headroom within its banking facilities, in line with the Board’s expectations.

 “Whilst the Group continues to manage its cash resources carefully over its seasonal borrowing peak, it expects to have sufficient liquidity to manage its working capital requirements over this time,” it added.